-The 2019 Gilberto Castañeda Lecture will be held on Thursday, May 2, 2019 here at CTS.
-Our 2019 lecturer is Kent L. Brintnall, Associate Professor, Religious Studies, and Affiliate Faculty, Women’s & Gender Studies, University of North Carolina-Charlotte.
-The title will be released at a later date.
-Stay tuned.
-In the meantime, check out what we did at last year’s Castañeda Lecture.
+The 2019 Gilberto Castañeda Lecture will be held on Thursday, May 2, 2019, at CTS.
+Our 2019 lecturer is Dr. Kent L. Brintnall, Associate Professor, Religious Studies, and Affiliate Faculty, Women’s & Gender Studies, University of North Carolina-Charlotte.
+Dr. Brintnall will be talking about the Roman Catholic sex abuse scandals—situating them in terms of the history of Christianity and homosexuality but also the history of various concepts of “abuse.”
+Registration opens soon; until then, take a look at last year’s event, below…

 Dr. Robyn Henderson-Espinoza, an activist-scholar, works at the intersection of trans-Latinx identity, the academy, the church, and the public square.
 Chad Schwickerath, Manager of Alumni & Church Relations, talked with Dr. Robyn about their work.
 See part of the conversation below.

 Dr. Robyn, you consider yourself an “activist-theologian.”
 What does that look like?